Existence of a robust optimal control process for efficient measurements in a two-qubit system: Quantum control algorithm

 Below we present a gradient method to solve the above equations for the control, $u$ (quantum parameters) time history.
 Although the quantum dynamics are not control affine in the traditional linear optimal control sense, it might be possible to assume a linear relationship between $\lambda$ and $\rho$ that would enable a closed form solution for $u$ via combining equations (i) and (ii).
 We leave that for a future paper.

-One solution method for the two-point boundary value problem is the gradient method \cite{STrimboli,bryson_1975}: \begin{enumerate} \item Initialize all of the control variables $\{{\bf u}_k;\,\,k=1,\cdots N-1\}$ (randomly or with a priori knowledge) \item Compute the state variables $\rho_k$ using:
+We solve the two-point boundary value problem using the following gradient method \cite{STrimboli,bryson_1975}: \begin{enumerate} \item Initialize all of the control variables $\{{\bf u}_k;\,\,k=1,\cdots N-1\}$ (randomly or with a priori knowledge) \item Compute the state variables $\rho_k$ using:

 with initial condition $\rho_0$. \item Compute the adjoint variables $\lambda_k$ using:

 with final condition $\lambda_N$. \item Stop when $\frac{\partial\mathcal{H}}{\partial {\bf u}_{k}}\approx0$.
 In terms of the components: